ahillelt/SlackEmojiCounter/README.md

 ## Setup
 * Create a Slack app and obtain a bot token with the required scopes.
-* Invite the bot to the channels you want it to scan.
+* (NO LONGER NEEDED) Invite the bot to the channels you want it to scan.
 * Replace 'your-slack-bot-token' in the script with your actual bot token.
 * Feel free to tweak the rate-limiter for your specific Slack configuration.
 Set to not trigger the basic (free) Slack workspace params.